MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-error-8240.md

    > [!NOTE]
    >
    >- In this command, \<*GC_Name*> represents the name of the GC.
-   >- If you used ldp.exe in step 1, close it and then start it again by using the new port.
+   >- If you used ldp.exe in step 1, close it, and then start it again by using the new port.

 ## Cause and solution for situation 2: A domain controller generates Error 8240 during AD DS operations

 In an AD DS forest, each domain controller maintains information about the forest objects.
 Any change to an object starts on a single (source) domain controller.
 From there, the change replicates to the source domain controller's replication partners (destination domain controllers).
 Those domain controllers replicate the changes further, and eventually all of the domain controllers "know" about the updated object.
 The following details of the replication process between two domain controllers pertain to error 8240:

-1. The source domain controller notifies the destination domain controllers of the change.
+- The source domain controller notifies the destination domain controllers of the change.
-1. After they receive the notification, destination domain controllers pull the change from the source domain controller.
+- After they receive the notification, destination domain controllers pull the change from the source domain controller.
-1. Each destination domain controller looks up its local copy of the object to apply the change.
+- Each destination domain controller looks up its local copy of the object to apply the change.
-1. If the destination domain controller can't find its local copy of the object, it generates error 8240.
+- If the destination domain controller can't find its local copy of the object, it generates error 8240.

 The object could be missing for reasons such as the following:

 - The object on the source domain controller is a [lingering object](information-lingering-objects.md).
-This means that the object was deleted from the forest, but for some reason the source domain controller never received this change.
-In addition, object's tombstone lifetime (TSL) expired before the source domain controller resumed replicating.
+This means that the object was deleted from the forest but, for some reason, the source domain controller never received this change.
+Additionally, the object's tombstone lifetime (TSL) expired before the source domain controller resumed replicating.
-- The source domain controller was demoted before all of the destination domain controllers could pull the change.
+- The source domain controller was demoted before all the destination domain controllers could pull the change.
 However, the change is replicated to the GC.

 ### Identify the affected domain controllers and select solution

-The first step to resolving this problem is to understand what data is inconsistent and which domain controllers are affected:
+The first step to resolving this problem is to understand which data is inconsistent and which domain controllers are affected:

 In the replication transaction, the domain controller that generated error 8240 is the destination domain controller.
-The inconsistent object doesn't exist on this domain controller, but does exist on the source domain controller.
-In some contexts, the text of error 8240 identifies the source domain controller, but in others it doesn't.
-In a complex replication topology, you might have to use Active Directory Sites and Services and the destination controller's event log to confirm the identity of the source domain controller.
-Additionally, use those tools to identify other replication partners of the source domain controller that might report the same problem.
+The inconsistent object doesn't exist on this domain controller but does exist on the source domain controller.
+In some contexts, the text of error 8240 identifies the source domain controller.
+In others, it doesn't.
+In a complex replication topology, you might have to use Active Directory Sites and Services and the destination controller's event log to verify the identity of the source domain controller.
+Additionally, you can use those tools to identify other replication partners of the source domain controller that might report the same problem.

 Next, determine whether you want to remove the objects, leave those objects as they are, or reset the affected domain controller.
 The following sections provide more information for each of these options: